ibm-cloud-docs/solution-tutorials/vpc-transit1.hidden.md

 A layered architecture will introduce resources and demonstrate connectivity.
 Each layer will add additional connectivity and resources.
 The layers are implemented in terraform.
 It will be possible to change parameters, like number of zones, by changing a terraform variable.

 This tutorial walks you through a complete example demonstrating the network connectivity, VPC routing, and other details to considered when stitching together a multi VPC architecture.
-A layered approach allows the tutorial to introduce small problem and demonstrate solutions.
+A layered approach allows the tutorial to introduce small problems and demonstrate solutions in the context of a larger architecture.
 {: shortdesc}

 ## Objectives